 Why People Quit Tango

 People rarely quit tango because of the dance itself.
 Instead, their departure often stems from issues with other dancers.
 Dancing tango involves interacting with people, but people are far more complex than tango steps.
 People come with diverse personalities, preferences, skill levels, values, habits, and biases that can sometimes be difficult to reconcile.
-People can be friendly, kind, considerate, and encouraging, yet they can also be selfish, rude, mean, and demotivating.
+People can be friendly, kind, considerate, and supportive, yet they can also be selfish, rude, mean, and demotivating.
 People can be as open-minded, tolerant, and accepting as they can be discriminatory, arrogant, and snobbish.
 And people have egos, they are easily hurt and difficult to forgive.
 It doesn’t take many negative experiences to diminish someone’s interest and drive them to quit.

 Being social dancers means that we must learn about people as much as we do about tango.
 While improving dance skills is important, improving ourselves as members of society and developing interpersonal skills are even more essential, because an intimate dance like tango can bring as much satisfaction as it can bring hurt.
 The enjoyment of tango heavily depends on the relationships between dancers and the dance environment shaped by the conduct of all participants.
 Therefore, a friendly, welcoming, cooperative, and accommodating culture within the tango community is vital.
 Unfortunately, in a society that embraces individualism, that is often what's missing in our tango.
 (See Tango Is a Fellowship.)